 Even if the applicant’s B1 or B2 visa information has not changed, they will still be required to apply for EVUS before traveling to the US.

 EVUS is an online visa update system, created by the US Custom and Border Protection (CBP) on November 29, 2016.
-The EVUS application is a traveling requirement for nationals holding a 10-year B1 (business visa), a B2 (tourist visa) or a combined B1/B2 visa.
+The EVUS registration is a traveling requirement for nationals holding a 10-year B1 (business visa), a B2 (tourist visa) or a combined B1/B2 visa.

 All those holding a valid B1, B2 or a B1/B2 visa, are required to complete the online american EVUS visa application and update their basic biographic information before traveling to the United States.
 EVUS visa application or enrollment is valid for 2 years, or until the traveler obtains a new visa or a passport, whichever comes first.